 The Music Festival and VET ARTS merged and drama and dance divisions were added, to create the National Veterans Creative Arts Festival in 1989.
 Designed to spotlight the four creative arts therapies of art, music, dance and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
 In 2005, a fifth creative arts division, creative writing, was added to the Festival roster.

 The National Veterans Creative Arts Festival continues to evolve each year as it showcases the artistic achievements of Veterans from across the country in each of the five artistic divisions.
-Each Festival features an art exhibit showing the first place artwork from 54 categories.
-A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance, as well as creative writing.
-Workshops are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
+Each Festival features an art exhibit showing the first place artwork from 51 categories.
+A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved gold medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance.
+Art workshops and a writing seminar are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
 There is no competition at the Festival itself, as it is a showcase for previously judged medal winners.

-In 2012, 3,725 Veterans from 130 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
-Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2012 Festival.
-In 2013, the event takes place October 21-27 in Reno, Nevada, and will be hosted by the VA Sierra Nevada Health Care System.
-The stage show performance will be held at the Grand Theatre at the Grand Sierra Resort in Reno on Sunday, October 27, 2013.
-Information about the art exhibit open to the public will be forthcoming.
+In 2016, 3,251 Veterans from 126 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, approximately 140 medal-winning Veterans earned an invitation to participate in the 2016 Festival in Jackson, Mississippi, hosted by the G.V.
+(Sonny) Montgomery VA Medical Center.
+The art exhibit, creative writer’s winning works and stage show performance will be featured at Thalia Mara Hall in downtown Jackson on Sunday, October 16, 2016.

-The Department of Veterans Affairs and the American Legion Auxiliary present the 2013 National Veterans Creative Arts Festival, and it is also supported by many other organizations both locally and nationally.
+The Department of Veterans Affairs and the American Legion Auxiliary present the 2016 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.